cygnyx/markover.js/README.md

 # Literate Programming

-This document is a literate program that can be used to make the `markover` system.
+This document is a literate program that can be used to make the `markover` application.
 It describes the source code used in `markover` and can generate the source code.
 That is, the same authoring document (the `markover` document) is used `tangle` itself into a program (the source code) and to `weave`